 Designers require strong oral and written communication skills to effectively present their ideas, communicate with various professional consultants on a project, and to articulate their technical knowledge.
 Please show us your communication skills by answering our questionnaire on SlideRoom; the questionnaire will be both written and oral (video featuring you answering a set of questions).
 We may also review your communication skills during the interview phase.

 Awareness of the Interior Design Profession

 Designers must have a clear understanding of the profession in which they practice.
 We want to see your passion for design and evidence that you understand the "profession" of interior design.
 Show us you understand the difference between a registered professional interior designer and a decorator or stager.
 Show us the results of your research in your questionnaire or any other accompanying piece in your portfolio submission.

 Designers need to be creative, flexible, and able to problem-solve.
 We are looking for your thinking process, your ability to problem-solve, process and methods, and your curiosity.
-In the questionnaire, we will ask you to explain the process you use to solve a problem and/or the process you use to work through a project.
+We want to understand how you solve a problem and/or the process you use to work through a project.
 You can show us this in a number of ways including within your portfolio by explaining your pieces of work and/or through your personal video (questionnaire).